nebari-dev/nebari-docs/docs/docs/how-tos/domain-registry.md

 Once the IP is generated, you will need to grab it and create the necessary records within the DNS provider of your choice.
 Setting a DNS record heavily depends on your provider, so an internet search for A/CNAME record for your specific provider should yield helpful results.

 :::note
-During the initial deployment, Digital Ocean, GCP, and Azure will display an "IP" address whereas **AWS will display a CNAME "hostname"**.
+During the initial deployment, Digital Ocean, GCP, and Azure will display an "IP" address, that you can use to set the A record.
+Whereas, AWS will display a "hostname" that you can use to set the CNAME record.
 :::

 ## Cloudflare